liorroy/Unlocking-Mobile-Application-Insights/README.md

 | price | App's Price |
 | maxprice | Max price for in-app products |
 | minprice | Min price for in-app products |

+*There are almost 30,0000 Apps in our playstore dataset.

 *I only showcased the releavnt columns which I have chose to use in the Data analysis (there are 36 columns in the dataset)